How to lead without draining the life-blood from your officers

-Ironically, the first component in this definition of police management is the very component that we are not supposed to manage: people.
+Ironically, the first component in this definition of management is the very component that we are not supposed to manage: people.
 You start to get a sense of the misunderstanding that nearly always happens when we try to assess management styles or, worse yet, when we try to separate them from leadership styles.

 Remember that among the key outcomes of effective leadership is the empowerment that we provide to others, coupled with the motivation that comes from a sense of shared vision and destiny.
-When they are empowered and inspired, the task of managing people becomes less about command and control, and more about coordination.
+When they are empowered and inspired, the task of managing people becomes less about command and control and more about coordination.

 Fuel for Your Ship

 Inspired and empowered employees are the fuel for our organizational ship.
-Once they are on board, we can effectively manage and navigate towards our agency goals without fear of drifting off course.
+Once they are on board, we can effectively manage and navigate toward our agency goals without fear of drifting off course.
 Without that fuel, however, we are eventually going to be forced to pull out our overly-bureaucratic command-and-control oars.